Halifax, West Yorkshire: Economy

 From New Year's Day 1779, manufacturers and mercers dealt internationally in such articles through its grandiose square, the Piece Hall.
 Halifax is known for Mackintosh's chocolate and toffee products, including Rolo and Quality Street.
 The Halifax bank was founded and has large offices in the town.
 Dean Clough, north of the town centre, was once one of the largest textile factories in the world at more than 1/2 mi long; today the building has been converted for office and retail use including a gym, theatre, Travelodge and radio station.

 As well as the significance of the bank Halifax plc which, since 2008, is part of the Lloyds Banking Group, the town has strong associations with confectionery.

 John Mackintosh and his wife, Violet, opened a toffee shop in King Cross Lane in 1890.
 Violet formulated the toffee's recipe.
 John became known as "The Toffee King".
 A factory was opened on Queens Road in 1898.
 A new factory at Albion Mill, at the current site near the railway station, opened in 1909.
-John died in 1920, and his son Harold not only continued the business but took it to the present size and range of confectionery it has today.
-Their famous brands, including Rolo, Toffee Crisp and Quality Street of chocolate and confectionery are not just popular in the UK, but around the world including the US.
+John died in 1920, and his son Harold continued the business, expanding it to its present size and range of confectionery.
+Their famous brands, including Rolo, Toffee Crisp and Quality Street of chocolate and confectionery have global popularity.

 In 1969 John Mackintosh & Co Limited merged with the York-based Rowntree Limited to form Rowntree Mackintosh.
 This was, in turn, purchased by Nestlé in 1988.
+Riley's Toffee Rolls were launched in 1907, made by "Riley Brothers".

 Halifax was a busy industrial town, dealing in and producing wool, carpets, machine tools and beer.
 The Crossley family began carpet manufacture in modest premises at Dean Clough, on the banks of Hebble Brook.
 The family was philanthropic and Joseph and Sir Francis Crossley built and endowed almshouses for their workers, which exist to this day and are run by volunteer trustees.
 Halifax is also home to Suma Wholefoods, which was established in 1975 and is the largest workers' co-operative in the UK.